huhu42/Randomized-Optimization/README.txt

 Graphing:

 The `plotting.py` script takes care of all the plotting.
 Since the files output from the scripts above follow a common naming scheme it will determine the problem, algorithm, and parameters as needed and write the output to sub-folders in `./output/images`.
-This _must_ be run via python, specifically an install of python that has the requirements from `requirements.txt` installed.
+This _must_ be run via python 3, specifically an install of python that has the requirements from `requirements.txt` installed.

 In addition to the images, a csv file of the best parameters per problem/algorithm pair is written to`./output/best_results.csv`